spiffe/spire-tutorials/k8s/envoy-x509/README.md

       * _*-envoy_ contains the Envoy configuration for each workload
       * _symbank-webapp-*_ contains the configuration supplied to each instance of the frontend services

-Let's focus on the Envoy configuration for the `backend` service.
-This is where the details are set in order to let Envoy SDS to consume X.509 certificates provided by SPIRE.
-The configuration is located at `k8s/backend/config/envoy.yaml`.
+The next two sections focus on the settings needed to configure Envoy.

 ### SPIRE Agent Cluster